 Internship and graduation exhibition

-***Applications for entry in 2024 are now CLOSED*** Entry to the Bachelor of Design (Stage and Screen) is by application, portfolio and interview.
+***Applications for entry in 2026 will open on 9 June 2025*** Entry to the Bachelor of Design (Stage and Screen) is by application, portfolio and interview.
 We welcome ambitious individuals who can identify and seize opportunities to make a positive impact in the arts sector to apply.

 Portfolio Info: